-Commented [TC5]: Mathews: can trails be created on public ROWs in neighborhoods?
-Like Angel Trail approach.
+(a) The Planned Unit Development (PUD) District is intended to provide the ability for land to be developed through an overall unified approach rather than the traditional lot-by-lot approach.
 The PUD District encourages clustering of units by means of flexibility in design in order to create a better living environment, preserve the unique features of the site, and provide services in a more economic manner than would otherwise be achieved through a base zoning district.
-This improves the compatibility and quality of land uses, promotes the more efficient use of land, infrastructure, and public services, and preserves open space and natural and scenic areas.
-The PUD District allows for a variety of types of residential development and encourages appropriate mixed-use developments.
+This improves the compatibility and quality of land uses,

-(b) A PUD District shall be established pursuant to the procedures set forth in Section 12-7-40(b).
+- promotes the more efficient use of land, infrastructure, and public services, and preserves open space and natural and scenic areas.
+The PUD District allows for a variety of types of residential development and encourages appropriate mixed-use developments. - (b) A PUD District shall be established pursuant to the procedures set forth in Section 12-7-40(b).
 Development in a PUD District shall be subject to the standards of an approved PUD plan.

-(c) Standards.
+(c) Standards

-- (1) Unless specifically modified by the PUD plan during the rezoning to PUD p₽rocedure, the PUD shall comply with all standards in this Code. - (2) Where the PUD standards conflict with the standards in this Code, the regulations of the approved PUD plan shall control. - (3) Where practicable, a PUD shall be designed to provide commercial, recreational, and educational amenities to its residence to alleviate the necessity of increased traffic and congestion.
+- (1) Where the PUD standards conflict with the standards in this Code, the regulations of the approved PUD plan shall control.
+However, unless specifically modified by the PUD plan, the PUD shall comply with all applicable standards in this Code. - (2) Where practicable, a PUD shall be designed to provide commercial, recreational, and educational amenities to its residence to alleviate the necessity of increased traffic and congestion.